bektas-sari/gratitude_journal/README.md

-# Gratitude Journal
+# Gratitude Journal (Flutter APP)

 Gratitude Journal is a minimal and elegant Flutter application that allows users to write down three things they are grateful for each day.
 It features a clean calendar interface, daily entry support, and a smooth user experience.

 ## 🌟 Features